ankit-rl4/review_system/README.md

 Run the app.py file present in the folder.The link will be displayed in your terminal just click on that link which will run it.

 # Admin login

-Firstly,run the project and click on the link provided in terminal.Then go to the  localhost/admin and Type username and password as "admin"(It will ask for the username and password) and
+Follow the steps given below:</br>
-At this page you will be able to see all the feedbacks and reviews which have been submitted.
+1]Run the project.</br> 2] Click on the link provided in terminal.</br> 3]Go to the  localhost/admin and Type username and password as "admin"(It will ask for the username and password).</br> 4]At this page you will be able to see all the feedbacks and reviews which have been submitted.

 # Note